xcape-io/arduino-mega-optiboot-flash/README.md

 4. **Check that the Mega on-board LED is blinking**: we are ready to continue

-## Install MEgaCore boards manager
+## Install MegaCore boards manager

 ...........